dynatrace-ace-services/easy-dynakube-deployment/README.md

     kubectl cluster-info

+This very light k3s cluster is not completely supported and you need to do some adjustements.
-As a workaround, you have to manually configured it here `Settings > Cloud and virtualization > Kubernetes`:
+As a workaround, you have to manually configured it here `Settings > Cloud and virtualization > Kubernetes`.

    1) Delete "k3s" on `https://127.0.0.1:6443`
    2) Create new one an ActiveGate  (if the activegate is not yet here, wait 1 or 2 minutes...)